Is Domestic Violence a Crime in Utah?

 Restraining Orders for Domestic Violence in Utah

 If you are accused of committing a domestic violence crime in Utah, you may face a restraining order.
 Restraining orders and protective orders are often issued on an emergency basis to help alleged victims of domestic violence get clear of the danger.
 These orders can be issued to kick the accused out of their house, keep them from interacting with the victim, stop them from possessing a firearm, grant the victim child custody, and create other restrictions.
+These orders may be issued by the court during any proceeding in which the accused is present, meaning it could be issued any time you appear for a court hearing.

 In most cases, you cannot fight a restraining order right away.
 Instead, these orders are issued “ex parte,” which means that they are issued at one party’s request.
 The order will remain in place on a temporary basis, usually around 10 days, until you get a chance to respond in court and argue against continuing the restrictions.
+However, restraining or protective orders may also be imposed after a defendant has been found guilty.
+In this case, the orders may last for a longer period of time, such as the length of a defendant’s probation.
+In some cases, the orders may last indefinitely to prevent the defendant from having any contact with the victim ever again.